CatherineSai/regulatory_text2text/readme.txt

 3. install spacy en_core_web_lg pipeline (https://spacy.io/usage)

+4. in a seperate project folder and environment install https://github.com/CatherineSai/text2textPreProcessing This script is necessary for the anaphora resolution (as part of preprocessing), as the chosen algorithm (neuralcoref) is not compatible with Python3.9 and          Spacy3.x.
 --------

 Execution

+- upload raw .txt file into the Preprocessing repository (see 4.) and run main.py of that repository

-make sure to load your input .txt files in the corresponding input folder (these should come from the preprocessing script)
+- create an input folder and make sure to load your input .txt files (these should come from the preprocessing script) in the corresponding sub-folder (chech the file_paths script if uncertain about folder sturcture)

-review input --> defined_word_lists and adjust according to your regulatory document and realization
+- under input --> defined_word_lists create mapping lists according to your regulatory document and realization

-run main.py
+- run main.py

-results will be written to folder results
+- results will be written to folder "results"